praw-dev/praw/docs/pages/reply_bot.rst

 In order to do that, we'll place all the main code inside a 'while' loop.

-As for the second part, when your 'subreddit' object returns the information about the AskReddit threads, they are returned in order, just like you would see if you visited /r/AskReddit/new yourself.
+As for the second part, when your 'subreddit' object returns the information about the AskReddit submissions, they are returned in order, just like you would see if you visited /r/AskReddit/new yourself.

-So in order to prevent our bot from checking the same threads twice, we only need to record the most recent thread ID, and check it when the while loop is executed next.
+So in order to prevent our bot from checking the same submissions twice, we only need to record the most recent submission ID, and check it when the while loop is executed next.

 .. code-block:: python